-For each of the per pupil cost indicators presented, districts are ranked within their group from low to high for the applicable year.
-Three years of data are presented: 2003-04 and 2004-05 actual amounts and 2005-06 budget amounts.
-The staffing indicators for ratios of students to classroom teacher, educational support and administrator and faculty (teacher and support) to administrative personnel are ranked high to low.
-The staffing indicators for classroom teacher, educational support and administrator median salaries are ranked low to high.
-Various data collection sources are used in this document.
-The 2003-04 and 2004-05 actual expenditure data come from the district's Comprehensive Annual Financial Reports that were certified by the district's public school accountant in each of those years.
-The 2005-06 budgeted appropriation data use the district's original 2005-06 budget that was certified for taxes.
+For each per pupil cost indicator, districts are ranked within their group in ascending order.
+Three years of data are presented: 2004-05 and 2005-06 actual amounts and 2006-07 budget amounts.
+The staffing indicators for ratios of students to classroom teacher, educational support and administrator and faculty (teacher and support) to administrative personnel are ranked in descending order.
+The staffing indicators for classroom teacher, educational support and administrator median salaries are ranked in ascending order.

+This document relies on various data sources.
+The 2004-05 and 2005-06 actual expenditure data come from the districts' Comprehensive Annual Financial Reports that were certified by the districts' public school accountants in each of those years.
+The 2006-07 budgeted appropriation data use the districts' original 2006-07 budgets that were certified for taxes.
 It does not include any subsequent transfers or changes.
-The 2005-06 budget amounts also include the spending plans for the additional Education Opportunity Aid (previously known as Parity Remedy Aid) provided to thirty Abbott districts.
-This aid was ordered by the Supreme Court to allow these special needs districts' per pupil regular education spending to be at the same level as the per pupil regular education spending of the wealthiest districts in the state.
-Abbott districts' spending also includes expenditures on Whole School Reform and preschool programs operated by the school district.
-The total number of students used to calculate the per pupil costs are from the 2003-04 and 2004-05 School Register Summaries submitted by districts to report actual attendance data for each of those years, and the October 15, 2005 projected enrollments included in the district's 2005-06 annual budget certified for taxes.
-The information reported in the 2003-04 and 2004-05 School Register Summaries was used to calculate an average daily enrollment for the district for the 2003-04 and 2004-05 respective school years.
-The district's projected student population as of October 15, 2005 as reported in the 2005-06 Annual School District Budget Statement is used in the calculation of the 2005-06 per pupil costs.
-Although the enrollment data are not consistent for all years (2003-04 and 2004-05 are averages over the school year and 2005-06 is enrollment at a point in time), the information is the best available and is considered comparable for calculating per pupil costs.
-Certain other information regarding staffing levels and median salaries is derived from the Fall Certificated Staff Report (an annual collection of demographic data on staff at the school level).
+The 2006-07 budget amounts also include the spending plans for the Education Opportunity Aid provided to the Abbott districts.
+Districts' expenditures on preschool programs operated by the districts are also included; however, tuition paid to other providers for preschool are omitted.

+The enrollment used to calculate the per pupil costs are from the 2004-05 and 2005-06 School Register Summaries (SRS) submitted by districts for each of those years, and the October 2006 projected enrollments included in the districts' 2006-07 annual budget certified for taxes.
+The data reported in the 2004-05 and 2005-06 SRS were used to calculate an average daily enrollment (ADE) for the district for the 2004-05 and 2005-06 school years, respectively.
+The districts' projected enrollment as of October 2006 were used to calculate the 2006-07 per pupil costs.
+Although the enrollment data are not consistent for all years, the information is the best available and is considered comparable for calculating per pupil costs.
+Other information regarding staffing levels and median salaries is derived from the Fall Certificated Staff Report (an annual collection of personnel demographic data).

-The per pupil calculations are based on the number of students served in the district rather than the number of resident students of the district.
-It includes those students "on roll" in the district, meaning the resident students plus those received from other districts less those sent out of district.
+It should be noted that the per pupil cost calculations are based on the number of students educated in the district rather than the districts' resident enrollment.
+Students who are educated outside of their home district on a tuition basis are not included in the enrollment of that home district.
+Rather, these students are included on the "on roll" count of the receiving school district.
 Consistent with the decision to report the cost of "on roll" students, the tuition paid to preschool service providers as well as the students served in these environments are not included when calculating the per pupil costs.